 How to Watch NHL Games Online and Over the Air Without Cable

-Your NHL season can be found across ABC, ESPN, ESPN+, and Hulu.
-Any streaming service that includes ABC or ESPN is fair-game for hockey fans who don't want to lock themselves into a Hulu or ESPN+ subscription.
+Your NHL season can be found across ABC, ESPN, ESPN+, Hulu, and Max.
+Any streaming service that includes ABC, TNT, or ESPN is fair-game for hockey fans who don't want to lock themselves into a Hulu or ESPN+ subscription.
 The following are all the ways you can watch NHL games this season:

 Can I Watch NHL Games Without Cable on Roku, Fire TV, Apple TV, and Chromecast?